The Lab

 A transformative initiative that, in a collaborative and multidisciplinary way, works together with local communities to promote a transition towards environmental sustainability and increase resilience in the territorial management of the Barbanza region.

-Participants in the project include Fundación RIA, Plataforma pola Defensa do Monte, the University of Santiago de Compostela (through CISPAC and the research groups Histagra and Uxafores), the University Pablo de Olavide, the City Council of Rianxo and Fundación Montescola.
+RIA serves as the coordinating organization of this project, which brings together the Platform for the Defense of the Mountain, the University of Santiago de Compostela (through CISPAC and the research groups Histagra and Uxafores), the Pablo de Olavide University, the Rianxo City Council, and the Montescola Foundation.

 The importance of the project lies in its potential to change the paradigm of forest management in Barbanza, promoting biodiversity, circular economy and the creation of green jobs.